Donald Melrose

 Donald Blair Melrose FAA (born 13 September 1940) is an Australian theoretical physicist, Rhodes Scholar and laureate of the Chandrasekhar prize in Plasma Physics.

-He is Professor of the University, and Emeritus Professor of Theoretical Physics at the University of Sydney, Fellow of the Australian Academy of Science, and Dozor Fellow at the Ben Gurion University of the Negev.
-He was the Director of the Research Centre for Theoretical Astrophysics (1991-1999) and Head of the School of Physics (2001-2002) at the University of Sydney.
+He is professor of the university, and emeritus professor of theoretical physics at the University of Sydney, Fellow of the Australian Academy of Science, and Dozor Fellow at the Ben Gurion University of the Negev.
+He was the director of the Research Centre for Theoretical Astrophysics (1991-1999) and Head of the School of Physics (2001-2002) at the University of Sydney.

 Melrose has made pioneering contributions in pulsar and solar astrophysics, as well as in the quantum theory of plasmas.
 He developed the covariant formulation of quantum plasmas, known as quantum plasmadynamics, by synthesising quantum electrodynamics with the kinetic theory of plasmas.
 He is widely regarded as a world leading expert on coherent emission processes in plasma astrophysics.
 Melrose is considered by many as one of the greatest living plasma physicists due to the breadth and depth of his work.

 Melrose has received several prizes and awards including the 2016 Chandrasekhar prize "For his sustained original contributions to the theory of coherent emission processes in astrophysical and space plasmas, and for his seminal contributions to the theory of quantum plasmas", the Thomas Ranken Lyle Medal of the Australian Academy of Science, the Harrie Massey Medal and Prize jointly awarded by the Institute of Physics and the Australian Institute of Physics, and the Ellery Medal of the Astronomical Society of Australia.

 Education and career

 Melrose was born in Hobart, Tasmania.
 He was educated at North Sydney Boys High School and at John Curtin High School, Fremantle.
 He commenced undergraduate studies at the University of Western Australia in 1958, then studied at the University of Tasmania 1959 to 1961 where he graduated Bachelor of Science with Honours.
 In 1962, Melrose was awarded a Rhodes Scholarship and studied at Oxford University, UK, where he completed a Doctor of Philosophy in 1965.
 From 1965 to 1966, Melrose was Research Fellow in Physics at the University of Sussex, UK.
-From 1966 to 1968, Melrose was Research Associate in Physics at Belfer Graduate School of Sciences, Yeshiva University, New York City, USA, then Research Fellow in the Department of Physics and Astronomy at the University of Maryland, USA, 1968 - 1969.
+From 1966 to 1968, Melrose was Research Associate in Physics at Belfer Graduate School of Sciences, Yeshiva University, New York City, USA, then research fellow in the Department of Physics and Astronomy at the University of Maryland, US, 1968–1969.

-Moving back to Australia, Melrose was Reader in Theoretical Physics at Australian National University, 1969 to 1978.
+Moving back to Australia, Melrose was reader in theoretical physics at Australian National University, 1969 to 1978.
 Melrose was a visiting professor at the University of Colorado in 1975 and 1977.
-In 1979 he was appointed Professor of Theoretical Physics at the University of Sydney.
-From 1991 to 1999 Melrose was the Director of the Research Centre for Theoretical Astrophysics.
-Melrose was Head of School of Physics from 2001 to 2002.
+In 1979 he was appointed professor of theoretical physics at the University of Sydney.
+From 1991 to 1999 Melrose was the director of the Research Centre for Theoretical Astrophysics.
+Melrose was head of School of Physics from 2001 to 2002.